 To learn more about this topic see our article: Viewings, Wakes, and Visitations

 The Presbyterian funeral may take the form of a graveside funeral, where the service and interment take place at the same time and location; a memorial service, at which the body is not present and interment has already occurred or will take place later; or a traditional funeral service, where the body is present either in a closed casket or in the form of cremated remains in an urn.
 Memorial services and funeral services that are not graveside should take place in a church building (rather than a funeral home or cemetery chapel).

-To learn about the differences between funerals, graveside services, and memorial services, see our article Decide to Have a Funeral, Graveside Service, or Memorial Service.
+To learn about the differences between services see our article: Making The Decision Between Having A Funeral, Graveside Service, Or Memorial Service